 If you are unsuccessful in having your landlord adequately resolve the issues with your privately rented dwelling then you may request that one of Cork City Council’s Building Inspectors carry out an inspection of the dwelling and, if necessary, instruct your landlord to carry out appropriate repair or improvement work.
-An inspection may be requested by filling out an inspection request form which is available from the Housing & Community counter in City Hall.
+An inspection may be requested by filling out an inspection request form which is available from the Housing & Community counter in City Hall or to download below:

 Before submitting an inspection request please be mindful of the following: